tobias-loew/hop/README.md

 # hop
-homogenous variadic function parameters
+homogeneous variadic function parameters

 Copyright Tobias Loew 2019.

 Distributed under the Boost Software License, Version 1.0.
 (See accompanying file LICENSE_1_0.txt or copy at http://www.boost.org/LICENSE_1_0.txt)

 # What is hop
-hop is a small library the enables you to create *proper* homogenous variadic function parameters
+hop is a small library the enables you to create *proper* homogeneous variadic function parameters

 # What does *proper* mean
-*proper* means, that the functions you equip with hop's homogenous variadic parameters are subject to C++ overload resolution.
+*proper* means, that the functions you equip with hop's homogeneous variadic parameters are subject to C++ overload resolution.
 Let me show you an example:

 Suppose you want to have a function `foo` that accepts an arbitrary non-zero number of `int` arguments.